liangzan/leap-demo/README.md

 Gestures attempts to recognise shapes that your fingers draw.
 Gesture recognition is provided using the [$1 unistroke recognizer](http://depts.washington.edu/aimgroup/proj/dollar/) from the University of Washington.

+Currently, you should start from a fist.
+It'll start recognizing when you have one finger drawing.
+It'll stop when your finger becomes a fist.

 ## Copyright

 Copyright (c) 2013 Wong Liang Zan.
 See LICENSE for details.